 I try to blog once a month, but lately even that has been a tall order.
 (Sigh…with tiny violin in hand.)
 Between my day job and writing at night, working on film program applications, scripts I’m tidying up, petting attention-starved kitties, etc., the hum of fatigue rattles the walls of my skull.
-No amount of coffee or good sleep can quite shake off this monster, convince it to retreat into a dark cave of complacency where it can groom its toenails.
+No amount of coffee or good sleep can quite shake off this monster, convince it to retreat into a dark cave of isolation where it can groom its toenails.
 So, I apologize for lack of cohesion.
 I will have to blog about this stupid false concept of work-life balance, because I think it’s a load of shit, passed through the intestines of the wolves of corporations hiding in sheep’s clothing.

 But not today.
 Today is about stuff I touched on in the last blog, long long ago in a far away land during an ancient time called March of 2015.
 I wrote then about ethnicity, and the problems it can cause an artist when they label themselves, or are labeled, as part of a minority group.
 Whether that group be an ethnic or racial minority, sexual minority, etc., putting a label on oneself can be a bit of a dangerous game creatively speaking.
 Sometimes, you just can’t avoid it, say, by virtue of your name or gender, for two examples, and other times, you can choose to avoid telling the world.